jessegrosjean/ScriptLib/README.md

 1. Open and run the Example app.

-  Each app Window has a text area that acts as a very simple script console.
+    Each app window has a text area that acts as a very simple script console.
 You can type the follow scripts into that window.
-On the other hand you'll have a much better experience if you setup Safari's script console to do this.
-You can do that by:
+On the other hand you'll have a much better experience if you setup Safari's script console to do this instead of using the in app script console.
+You setup Safari's script console like this:

     1. Open Safari
     2. Open the preferences and enable under "Advanced" the "Develop menu bar
     3. You should now see a new "Develop" menu item in Safari.
 Check the options "Automatically Show Web Inspector for JSContexts" and "Automatically Pause Connecting to JSContexts".
+With these options a new Safari window will open when you open the example app.

-You can also choose to open an existing context.
-When the example app is running there will be a context named "Scriptable ScriptContext".
+        You can also choose to open an existing context manually from Safari.
+When the example app is running there will be a context named "Scriptable ScriptContext" in Safari's "Develop" menu.
+Choose that to open the console.

     4. Now when you run the example app Safari should open a JavaScript console for the example apps script context.
 The following instructions should work about the same, but you'll have a nicer experience with autocomplete and better ways to inspect objects.

-2. Type `app.version` in the apps window (on Safari Console) an press Return.
+2. Type `app.version` in the apps window (on Safari Console) and press Return.
 You should see `1.0`.

 2. Enter `app.beep()`.
 It should beep!